1 Hour / 1 CE

 • Intended Audience

-This training provides an introduction to trauma-informed care for professionals working within justice-related systems.
-It is grounded in empirically based research and is tailored for those seeking to integrate trauma-informed practices into their work in criminal justice, forensic mental health, and legal settings.
+This training is designed for professionals seeking to integrate trauma-informed care into their practice within justice-related systems.
+It is tailored for those specializing in forensic mental health, correctional psychology, social work, counseling, and related fields that intersect with the legal and criminal justice system.
 Participants will gain foundational knowledge and practical strategies to enhance their effectiveness with individuals impacted by trauma in these environments.

 • Practitioners in community-based programs intersecting with the legal/criminal justice system